GENI-NSF/geni-tools/README-stitching.txt

  - `--ionStatusIntervalSecs <# seconds>`: # of seconds to sleep between sliverstatus calls at ION or another DCN based aggregate.
 Default is 30 (seconds).
- - `--noReservation`: Do not try to reservate at aggregates; intead, just save the expanded request RSpec.
+ - `--noReservation`: Do not try to reserve at aggregates; instead, just save the expanded request RSpec.

 == Tips and Details ==